-- a broad and balanced curriculum - flexible grouping of children so that learning needs can be met in individual, small group and whole class contexts. - A curriculum which is differentiated to support individual needs.
+- a broad and balanced curriculum - flexible grouping of children so that learning needs can be met in individual, small group and whole class contexts.

+- A curriculum which is differentiated to match individual needs.
 Teaching styles and flexible groups will reflect this approach. - The school offers a differentiated curriculum.
 When a pupil fails to make progress and shows signs of difficulty in some areas, the school will place the pupil on the SEN register at "SEN Support" level and support, will be given that is additional to and different from the differentiated curriculum.
 Support with be provided through an Individual Assess, Plan, Do, Review (APDR) Cycle focusing specifically on outcomes based on the pupil's needs.
-The APDR will outline support in a range of ways including:

-- Classroom organisation and management - In class support by Teacher/ Teaching Assistant - Time to practice specific tasks for short periods of time on a regular basis - Withdrawal for small individual/group work - Positive behaviour plans - Use of specialist equipment/resources - Alternative teaching strategies including the use of ICT - Specialist professional support from external agencies, such as Speech & Language, Occupational Therapists and Educational Psychologists.
+The APDR will outline support in a range of ways including: - Classroom organisation and management - In class support by Teacher/ Teaching Assistant - Time to practice specific tasks for short periods of time on a regular basis - Withdrawal for small individual/group work - Positive behaviour plans - Use of specialist equipment/resources - Alternative teaching strategies including the use of ICT - Specialist professional support from external agencies, such as Speech & Language, Occupational Therapists and Educational Psychologists.

-As a school we are also able to draw on the expertise and knowledge of our colleagues at Learning Support Services (LSS).
-LSS work to support children in Somerset schools to ensure that all children can access school fully.
+As a school we are also able to draw on the expertise and knowledge of additional services when the graduated response has been exhausted or additional support is needed to ensure all children can access school fully.